ziva-sh/ziva-agent-plugin-godot/README.md

 ---

-Ziva is an autonomous AI development assistant built directly into Godot.
-Instead of pasting into ChatGPT, it intelligently searches your code to find what's important, and handles almost all Godot filetypes.
+Ziva is your AI agent for developing with Godot faster.
+Ziva intelligently searches your code to find what's important, and lets you talk with state of the art LLMs, all within Godot.

 ## What It Does